Publications

 Ph.D.
 Dissertation (defense planned for Fall 2024)

-This work presents novel geometric methods for handling open exterior boundaries in acoustic wave simulation.
+This work presents novel geometric methods for handling open exterior boundaries in wave field simulations.
 First, I discuss extensions to the reflectionless discrete perfectly matched layer for the wave and Helmholtz equations.
 Then, I demonstrate that the conformal invariance of the wave equation under a Kelvin transform in Minkowski spacetime allows one to convert an infinite domain problem into a bounded domain problem that can be solved using standard numerical methods with no additional loss of accuracy introduced by the transform.
 I conclude by discussing parallel computing strategies for the geometric boundary models, applications in architectural acoustics and binaural audio, and future work in obstacle boundary flattening.
+Advisors: Albert Chern and Miller Puckette.
+(UCSD Seal: By Source, Fair use, wikipedia.org).

 Published Papers and Theses